Welcome to Thrombo.Info

 What do doctors know about ThromboCardia?

-- It takes time for scientists to learn that blood clots get caught inside heart valves and cause thrombocardiac palpitations with premature heart beats and pulse deficits
+- Blood clots get caught inside heart valves and cause thrombocardiac palpitations with premature heart beats and pulse deficits

-- It takes time for scientists to discover and understand blood flow EKG waves are not caused by cardiac muscle action potentials with abnormal depolarization and repolarization events
+- EKG waves are not caused by cardiac muscle action potentials with abnormal depolarization and repolarization events

-- It takes time to understand that blood flow T waves are generated by peristaltic contractions of the aorta and pulmonary artery
+- T waves are generated by peristaltic contractions of the aorta and pulmonary artery

-- It takes time to understand that Q waves during Takotsubo (Broken Heart Syndrome) are created by the downward and outward bulging of the apex of the ventricles at the start of systole
+- Q waves are created by the downward and outward bulging of the apex of the ventricles at the start of systole

 The importance of the discovery of ThromboCardia